Title: Postdoctoral Scholar – Research Associate

 Work Week: 40 hours

-A Postdoctoral Scholar — Research Associate position (100%) is available in the USC Edward R. Roybal Institute on Aging.
-The individual would work under the supervision of María P. Aranda, Ph.D.
+The USC Edward R. Roybal Institute on Aging has a postdoctoral scholar research associate position to work under the supervision of Executive Director, Maria P. Aranda, PhD.
 The position does not have a teaching requirement, and may be renewed for one additional year dependent on funding and job performance.

 - Develop clinical services research focused on older minorities and their families affected by Alzheimer’s Disease and Related Dementias

 - Participate with a team of multidisciplinary researchers focused on patient- and family-centered translational healthcare research

 - Publish research findings in peer-reviewed journals and scientific conference

 - Assist Dr. Aranda with grants development and research operations including community stakeholder involvement

 - Robust knowledge and publication record in Alzheimer’s Disease and Related Dementias commensurate with time from last degree conferred